 The human isoform proteome

 The structural space of the human proteome is large and diverse due to the presence of various protein variants (isoforms), including post-translational modifications, splice variants, proteolytic products, genetic variations and somatic recombination.
 For example, there are tens of million different IgG-molecules in a human body at a given time due to an elaborate process of somatic recombination and targeted mutation.
 In addition, a large portion of the protein-coding genes (approximately 80%) have splice variants that yield protein products of different sizes.
 Similarly, more than hundreds of thousands post-translational modifications have been reported as part of various proteomics efforts and many proteins depend on precise proteolysis for activation.
-Furthermore, approximately 320000 variations between individuals in the population have been reported in protein-coding regions as a result of the 1000 genome project.
-In summary, the human diversity of the 19709 protein-coding genes is increased immensely by the presence of numerous protein variants (isoforms).
+Furthermore, approximately 320000 variations between individuals in the population have been reported in protein-coding regions as a result of the 1000 Genomes Project.
+In summary, the human diversity of the 19613 protein-coding genes is increased immensely by the presence of numerous protein isoforms.

 Alternative splicing is a widely used mechanism for the formation of isoforms.
 In this process, which occurs during gene expression, the exons of a gene may be included or excluded in the processed mRNA.
 Proteins translated from alternatively spliced mRNAs will therefore contain differences in their amino acid sequence, and therefore they often differ in their functional properties.

 The four major subtypes of alternative splicing:

 - Exon skipping (Cassette exons) is the most prevalent form of alternative splicing.
 In this mode, the exon is spliced out of the primary transcript together with its flanking introns.